Let’s find out what are the best places to visit in India in August. Because Monsoon is around the corner, and so is all the beauty it brings along!

-August makes it a great time to travel to India.
-This is the time of year when you can explore the great Himalayas in the North, enjoy the tranquil backwaters in the South, or experience the tribal festivals in the Northeast.
+August makes it a great time to travel in India.
+This is the time of year when you can explore the great Himalayas in the North, enjoy the tranquil backwaters in the South, or experience many tribal areas in the Northeast.
 The monsoon brings alive about the entire country.

 Eastern Khasi Hills, Meghalaya